 Lifelong learning is the pre-graduation anticipation of what is often referred to as continuing education.
 The goal of the lifelong learning requirement is to prepare the student for the process of continual learning throughout a lifetime in ministry.
 Students must complete 200 units of lifelong learning before graduating.
 No curriculum credit is ascribed to these units, but the total number of required units must be completed as a prerequisite to earning the M.Div. degree.
 The student may accumulate lifelong learning credits by attending events listed in the LLL online program.
 LLL credits must be turned in during the semester in which the activity occurs or credit will not be given.
-The student who participates in a mission practica may receive 50 LLL credits for the approved mission activity.
+The student who participates in a mission practicum may receive 50 LLL credits for the approved mission activity.
 A maximum of 50 LLL credits will be given for mission work.
-No curriculum credit is ascribed to these units, but the total number of required units must be completed as a prerequisite to earning the M.Div. degree.
 Students should also file their anticipated semester and year of graduation in the LLL online program.
 For graduating students, LLLs must be entered by the Monday before final exams begin.
 It is each student's responsibility to enter online the LLL events and credits in the appropriate computer program.